Energy in electronic circuits

 At the same time, we know that the flow of electricity usually involves the transfer of energy to perform useful (or not-so-useful) work — and it is worth pondering how this energy travels from its source to the destination.
 Conduction-band electrons drift through the wire at a snail’s pace and don’t have a whole lot of kinetic energy; that said, they constantly interact with each other through electromagnetic fields, forming what can be thought of as a pressure-equalizing electron gas.
 Imagine you’re depositing extra electrons at one end of a wire; just like inflating a balloon, this requires the expenditure of more and more energy to fight an increasingly unbalanced electric field.
 If you later provide a conductive escape path for the crammed electrons, the energy in the field will be promptly released in some other direction.

 One possible answer to this problem is to just push harder: use higher voltages and supply higher currents to overcome the medium.
 Alas, this is getting more difficult in the era of digital chips that might run off 1.8 V or even less.
 Just as important, brute force can make things worse elsewhere in the circuit.
-The resulting rapidly-alternating fields don’t act just on the PCB trace they originated from, but can push electrons around within any of the nearby lines, especially on a densely-populated board.
+The resulting radio-frequency fields don’t act just on the PCB trace they originated from, but can push electrons around within any of the nearby lines, especially on a densely-populated board.
 It is true that in each cycle, the fields can deliver only tiny quanta of energy — but if they do so hundreds of millions times per second, the effect adds up.

-One particularly sneaky phenomenon associated with such AC coupling is the emergence of a meandering return current on the other side of the board: an induced flow of electricity, opposite in phase to the driving signal, that hugs the outline of the original high-speed signal line, following an energetically-favorable route that can be very different from the designer-provided “DC” path to the ground.
+One particularly sneaky phenomenon associated with such AC coupling is the emergence of a meandering return currents on the other side of the board: an induced flow of electricity, opposite in phase to the driving signal, that hugs the outline of the original high-speed signal line, following an energetically-favorable route that can be very different from the designer-provided “DC” path to the ground.

-On the flip side, for hobby projects that typically deal with signals well below 50 MHz and that run off higher supply voltages (usually 3.3 or 5 V), these precautions are usually unnecessary.
+On the flip side, for hobby projects that typically deal with signals below ~20 MHz and that run off higher supply voltages (usually 3.3 or 5 V), these precautions are usually unnecessary.
 There are other signal integrity concepts that offer far more bang for your buck, such as separating sensitive analog circuitry from digital signals, or using well-placed decoupling capacitors and ferrite beads to reduce noise.

 Either way, behind every garbled Reddit maxim, there is a grain of truth — even if it’s not relevant to the project at hand.

-For more articles about electronics, click here.
+👉 For more articles about electronics, click here.

 This is definitely a dumb question (no background in signal processing), but what types of use cases are there for lines > 100MHz?
 I'm assuming a lot (maybe most?).